Kirka: Musical career

 Babitzin was awarded the Emma award for best male singer twice, first in 1984 and then in 2000.
-He died suddenly on 31 January 2007 at his home of undisclosed acute illness.
+He died suddenly on 31 January 2007 at his home due to a ruptured aortic aneurysm.
 His widow Paula Nummela is a jewellery designer.

 Family

 Several Babitzin siblings are established musicians in their own right.
 In 1978, Kirka released a duet album with sister Anna; the next year, another sister Marija ("Muska") joined in.

 Kirka's brother was popular rock musician Sammy Babitzin, who was killed in a car crash in 1973.
 Sammy's signature hit Daada daada tells a story of high-speed automotive cruising.

 Discography

 Kirka Babitzin released 78 singles and almost 60 albums, including 15 collections.
 Kirka's album Surun pyyhit silmistäni (1988) became the biggest selling album in Finnish history; it has now been relegated to all-time third place.